klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 4. How can the predictions of the model, graded by VSParticle’s user, be employed to improve the model over time?

 ### Evaluation
 In order to achieve our goal, we received a json file from VSParticle containing IDs of each run, parameters of the run, metadata of the image, resulting images of each step, and scores.
-The scores were our point of focus: they contain computer generated values that describe the image and evaluate how well each step of the program worked.
+The scores were our main point of focus: they contain computer generated values that describe the image and evaluate how well each step of the program worked.
 The json file also included a user score, given manually by the user at the end of each run of the program.
 Both these scores were intended to be the input features for our thresholding algorithm prediction.
-However, early on, we had a change of approach: Instead of predicting the thresholding algorithm with input features like the user score, we focused on predicting the user score with other features.
+However, early on, we had a change of approach: Instead of predicting the thresholding algorithm with the features **and** the user score, we focused on predicting the user score **with** the features.
 Then we could select the thresholding algorithm that scored the highest user score.
 Therefore we planned to create one model for each threshold method, with each model predicting the user score the threshold method would give.

 ### Conclusions
 Discuss the results, answer the research question etc.